dankamongmen/notcurses/USAGE.md

 // Retrieve the contents of the specified cell as last rendered.
 The EGC is
 // returned, or NULL on error.
 This EGC must be free()d by the caller.
 The
-// attrword and channels are written to 'attrword' and 'channels', respectively. char* notcurses_at_yx(struct notcurses* nc, int yoff, int xoff,
+// styles and channels are written to 'attrword' and 'channels', respectively. char* notcurses_at_yx(struct notcurses* nc, int yoff, int xoff,
-                      uint32_t* attrword, uint64_t* channels);
+                      uint16_t* styles, uint64_t* channels);
 ```

 One `ncplane` is guaranteed to exist: the "standard plane".
 The user cannot